Turning 40 years old is usually cast in a negative light.

 - The things in your life that are truly important to you become clear to you.

-- You may live just a bit more in the moment, which is a positive shift for most of us in today’s busy and uptight world.
+- You may live just a bit more in the moment, which is a positive mental shift for most of us given our rushed and uptight world.

-#3 You begin to learn to cut yourself some slack
+#3 You learn to cut yourself some slack

-You realize you are doing a great job most of the time and you also realize that’s good enough!
+You realize you are doing a great job most of the time and you also realize that’s plenty good enough.
 So you stop comparing yourself to others and begin to be kinder to yourself.
-Negative self-talk is a powerful thing, but so is positive self-talk.
-And kind words to yourself just flow more easily at 40.
-It’s awesome.
+Negative self-talk is powerful, but so is positive self-talk.
+And kind words to yourself just flow more easily at 40 and beyond.
+It is awesome.

 #5 You know yourself really well

 If you will be turning 40 soon, I hope I’ve given you a glimmer of hope that it isn’t all bad.
 On your 40th birthday, do something just for you that you love with no fear holding you back.
 And welcome to the beginning of the best years!